-LaPorte, Indiana: Belle "Husband Killer" Gunness ExhibitInfamous local lady who was known -- too late -- for murdering her husbands.
-The exhibit includes the wheelbarrow she used to cart their bodies away.
+LaPorte, Indiana: Belle "Black Widow" Gunness ExhibitInfamous local lady who was known -- too late -- for murdering her husbands (and dozens of other people, too).
+The exhibit includes the wheelbarrow she used to haul their bodies to her pig pen.

-Visitor Tips and News About Belle "Husband Killer" Gunness Exhibit
+Visitor Tips and News About Belle "Black Widow" Gunness Exhibit